×

 Each day will include formal class time, several informal lessons and lots of time at the helm for anyone interested.
 (It’s approximately 100 hours underway over the 12 days of the voyage.)
 The trip won’t be all work and no play, however.
 There will be lots of time for occasional shore excursions, hiking and kayaking for anyone interested.
 Also, for spouses, friends or family, who would like to travel along, there’s no requirement to participate in any of the classes.

 Captain Jeffrey has more than 20 years of experience operating various types and sizes of vessels professionally along with teaching others about everything from seamanship to engine maintenance.
 His style of teaching revolves around the premise that students should be able to experience things on their own to learn them, in an environment that makes them feel comfortable.
-There is never any confrontation, or embarrassment of students and they get to learn at their own pace, not that of the group.
+There is never any confrontation or embarrassment of students and they get to learn at their own pace, not that of the group.

 In the video below, Captain Jeffrey takes the David B through Jackson Narrows in Canada’s Inside Passage.
 It’s places like this that you’ll learn to confidently and safely navigate these types of channels.
 The background sound is from the David B’s original 1929 engine, a Washington Iron Works three-cylinder.